AllenNeuralDynamics/openscope-experimental-launcher/docs/source/parameter_files.rst

 Arbitrary key-value pairs passed to the underlying process.
 Booleans preserved; launcher performs placeholder expansion before invocation.

-For MATLAB workflows these values become name/value arguments appended to ``matlab_entrypoint_args``.
+For MATLAB workflows these values become name/value arguments appended after the session folder.
+The launcher automatically sends ``slap2_launcher('execute',
+<session_folder>, ...)`` so you usually do not need to provide
+``matlab_entrypoint_args``.
 Supply rig-dependent information (for example, ``{"rig_description_path": "{rig_param:rig_description_path}"}``) so the SLAP2 UI can pre-select the correct rig without additional prompts.
+Inside MATLAB the ``execute`` helper always calls the built-in ``slap2`` function, so no additional acquisition-function parameter is required.

 Session Output
 --------------